Pylons/pyramid/docs/narr/hooks.rst

-View derivers are unique in that they have access to most of the options passed to :meth:`pyramid.config.Configurator.add_view` in order to decide what to do and they have a chance to affect every view in the application.
+View derivers are unique in that they have access to most of the options passed to :meth:`pyramid.config.Configurator.add_view` in order to decide what to do, and they have a chance to affect every view in the application.

 Let's look at one more example which will protect views by requiring a CSRF token unless ``disable_csrf=True`` is passed to the view: